WCX1999320/HomeSecurity-CatPoint/README.md

 1.Splited the parent project into Security and Image two modules and created module descriptors for them.

-2.Wrote Unit Tests for each application requirements and provided full coverage of all methods.
+2.Used Mockito API to develop unit tests for each application requirements and provided full coverage of all methods.

 3.Connected project to the AWS Image Recognition Library.